chandan888/Terraform/README.md

 # Prerequisites

-1. Terraform Installed
+*1. Terraform Installed*
    Ensure that Terraform is installed on your machine.
 You can download it from the official Terraform website or install it via a package manager.
 2. Git Installed
     Git is optional but recommended for version control and managing your Terraform configurations.
 You can download Git from the Git website or install it via a package manager.
 3. Access to a Cloud Provider